Rochester proposes zoning changes for several residential, agricultural properties

 Included in this proposed rezoning are lots at 0 Mary’s Road, 0 High St., a home and surrounding land at 73 County Road, and the properties Murphy’s Towing, located at 73 County Road, and Adrian's Package Store, at 711 Mary’s Pond Road, sit on.

-Planning Board Member Bendrix Bailey said the town received a letter Friday from an attorney representing an unnamed group of concerned residents, which claims this zoning change is not allowed under Massachusetts law.
+Planning Board Member Bendrix Bailey said the town received a letter Friday from an attorney representing an unnamed group of concerned residents, which claims this zoning change is not legal.

 Bailey said he couldn’t comment on the legality of the proposed change, but said it would increase tax revenue for a town he described as being “in dire straits financially.”